Enalean/tuleap-documentation-en/languages/en/developer-guide/realtime.rst

 Add the certificate on your browser.
 Then to declare at your browser it uses a correct certificate, associate the hostname 'NodeJS' to the Node Docker container's ip in '/etc/hosts' on your machine.

-Create your own config file for Node.js server
+Create your own config file for Node.js server (if it isn't already created)
 ----------------------------------------------

 The default config.json file look like: